vukics/cppqed/CPPQEDcore/doc/structureGuide.markdown

 \skip hierarchical::
 \until {}

-\warning Here, it would cause a hard-to-detect physical error to use TridiagonalHamiltonian`<2,false>` instead of TridiagonalHamiltonian`<2,true>`, because in the former case, the time update of the binary tridiagonal would not occur even with `PumpedLossyModeIP`.
+\warning Here, it would cause a hard-to-detect physical error to use quantumoperator::TridiagonalHamiltonian `<2,false>` instead of quantumoperator::TridiagonalHamiltonian `<2,true>`, because in the former case, the time update of the binary tridiagonal would not occur even with `PumpedLossyModeIP`.

 Other uses of interaction elements {#otherusesofinteraction}